apple/swift-migration-guide/Guide.docc/CommonProblems.md

 This code produces the error:

 ```
-error: call to main actor-isolated instance method 'stopNotifications()' in a synchronous nonisolated context
+error: call to actor-isolated instance method 'stopNotifications()' in a synchronous nonisolated context
- 5 |
+ 5 |     deinit {
- 6 |     deinit {
+ 6 |         // this is non-isolated
  7 |         store.stopNotifications()
-   |               `- error: call to main actor-isolated instance method 'stopNotifications()' in a synchronous nonisolated context
+   |               `- error: call to actor-isolated instance method 'stopNotifications()' in a synchronous nonisolated context
  8 |     }
  9 | }
 ```

-While this might feel surprising, given that this type is `MainActor`-isolated, this is not a new constraint.
+While this might feel surprising, given that this type is an actor, this is not a new constraint.
 The thread that executes a deinitializer has never been guaranteed and Swift's data isolation is now just surfacing that fact.